sbourdelin/linux/Documentation/userspace-api/eBPF.rst

 that are used for argument passing on given architecture, the JIT compiler doesn't need to emit extra moves.
-Function arguments will be in the correct registers and BPF_CALL instruction will be JITed as single 'call' HW instruction.
+Function arguments will be in the correct registers and BPF_CALL instruction will be JITed as single ``call`` HW instruction.
 This calling convention was picked to cover common call situations without performance penalty.

 After an in-kernel function call, R1 - R5 are reset to unreadable and R0